dragonfly-science/dragonfly-website/content/what-we-do/statistical-analysis-and-machine-learning/content.md

 ---
-title: We are experts at statistical analysis.
+title: Statistical analysis and machine learning
-subtitle: |
+subtitle: >
+  We are experts at statistical analysis.
 Our speciality is modern Bayesian methods, which allow uncertainty to be carried all the way through from analysis to decision making.
 introductionPerson: richard-yvan
 teaserTitle: Statistical analysis and machine learning
 teaserIntro: >